How Plaintiffs Can Use Lawsuit Loans For Their Assault And Battery Claims

 What is an Assault?

-The average maximum charge given to a defendant found guilty of assault is only six months; however, if the assault is proven to be racially or religiously motivated that charge can increase up to an average maximum incarceration period of two years.
+The average maximum charge given to a defendant found guilty of assault is only six months; however, if the assault is proven to be racially or religiously motivated that cost can increase up to an average maximum incarceration period of two years.

 What is Battery?